frasertheking/niagara-hrldas/README.md

 ## Final Comments

 As I previously mentioned, the most difficult part of this process is collecting and organizing your forcing data so this is most likely where you will run into an issue.
 If you do encounter a problem, first consult the documentation at: (https://github.com/NCAR/hrldas/tree/master/hrldas) as well as the GitHub project issue tracking center.
+Furthermore, take a look at the *draft* documentation at: https://ral.ucar.edu/sites/default/files/public/product-tool/high-resolution-land-data-assimilation-system-hrldas/HRLDAS_USERS_GUIDE.pdf.
 Otherwise, feel free to reach out to me:

 * **Fraser King** - fdmking@uwaterloo.ca - [frasertheking](https://github.com/frasertheking)